 For the purpose of the Statement of Cash Flows, cash includes cash on hand and at bank and short term deposits at call.
-Cashflows managed by Funds SA are presented on a net movement basis.

 (I) Rounding

 All amounts in the financial statements and accompanying notes have been rounded to the nearest thousand dollars (\$'000).